dnsimple/dnsimple-support/content/articles/what-happens-if-i-stop-paying.md

 ---
+meta: Description of what happens if an account is unsubscribed.
 title: What happens if I stop paying for my DNSimple subscription?
 excerpt: Description of what happens if an account is unsubscribed.
 categories: